oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The Transaction Token Service MAY set the `iss` claim of the Txn-Token to a value defining the entity that signed the Txn-Token.
 This claim MUST be omitted if not set.

-The Transaction Token Service MUST evaluate the value specified in the `scope` parameter of the request to determine the `purp` claim of the issued Txn-Token.
+The Transaction Token Service MUST evaluate the value specified in the `scope` parameter of the request to determine the `scope` claim of the issued Txn-Token.
+The value of this claim, as issued by the Transaction Token Service, does not need to match the requested `scope` value as the Txn-Token `scope` claim represents the intent or purpose of the transaction within the Trust Domain.

 If a `request_context` parameter is present in the Txn-Token Request, the data SHOULD be added to the `rctx` object of the Txn-Token.
 In addition, the Transaction Token Service SHOULD add the authenticated requesting workload identifier in the `rctx` object as the `req_wl` claim.